|Oracle® Database SQL Tuning Guide

 FROM clause of a SQL statement.
 Join types include inner joins, outer joins, and Cartesian joins.

-A condition that compares two columns, each from a different table, in a join.
-The database combines pairs of rows, each containing one row from each table, for which the join condition evaluates to
+A condition that compares two row sources using an expression.
+The database combines pairs of rows, each containing one row from each row source, for which the join condition evaluates to

 The removal of redundant tables from a query.
 A table is redundant when its columns are only referenced in join predicates, and those joins are guaranteed to neither filter nor expand the resulting rows.